AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 Instructions:

 1. Ask for and read the general requirements, system architecture and user stories.
-2. Generate one file for for the whole system.
+2. Generate one file for for the entire system.
    1. Use the component name as the title for the file.
-3. For the whole system list entities and relationships.
+3. For the whole system list their entities and relationships.
    1. Identify entities and relationships.
    2. List relationships with cardinality.
    3. Create Mermaid diagram code.